 What is your smoking policy at Medomak?

-Smoking (including pipes and cigars) is ONLY allowed in a designated area.
+Smoking (including pipes and cigars, and cannabis) is ONLY allowed in a designated area.
 For the enjoyment of other campers as well as their safety (think FIRE HAZARD), we ask that you respect this policy.

 Does tuition cover everything at the Retreat Center?